Comparison

 Basecamp’s design language is intentionally old-school.

-Time tracking per project
+Time tracking per client/project

 Basecamp runs your team.
 Manage Agency runs your client relationship.